S1nuxoff/dota2-file-tracker/README.md

 # Dota 2 File Tracker

-The **Dota 2 File Tracker** is a script that tracks file updates and prices for items within Dota 2.
-This project provides a way to monitor item history, price data, and other game-related files directly from Steam.

 > **Note**: The main part of this code was adapted from the [counter-strike-file-tracker](https://github.com/ByMykel/counter-strike-file-tracker) project and customized to meet the unique file structure and data requirements of Dota 2.

 ## Languages Supported